Mormon Divorce Statistics

 Special cases affecting Mormon Divorce Statistics

 • In a large number of cases, Mormons seal their marriage in a temple ceremony and further divorce in a civil ceremony.
-They prefer to do so as the ‘cancellation of sealing’ divorce procedure, that is rather complex can be avoided.
+They prefer to do so as the 'cancelation of sealing' divorce procedure, that is rather complex can be avoided.
 Consequently, this divorce is not counted while arriving at the figure of 6 percent above

 • In some number of cases, Mormons get married in a temple ceremony and divorce in a civil procedure.
 Further, they remarry in a second temple ceremony.
 This trend is counted as 2 temple marriages and 0 temple divorces.
 Again, this divorce is not included while computing the 6 percent value above